github/docs/content/README.md

 ## Links and image paths

 Local links must start with a product ID (like `/actions` or `/admin`), and image paths must start with `/assets`.
-The links to Markdown pages undergo some transformations on the server side to match the current page's language and version.
+The links to Markdown pages undergo some transformations on the server-side to match the current page's language and version.
 The handling for these transformations lives in [`lib/render-content/plugins/rewrite-local-links`](lib/render-content/plugins/rewrite-local-links.js).

 For example, if you include the following link in a content file: